automl/CARL/docs/source/environments/environment_families/dmc.rst

     :align: center
     :alt: Screenshot of CARLDmcQuadruped

 The agent's goal is to walk efficiently with the quadruped robot.
+Influence of context settings on an agent trained on the default environment:

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLDmcQuadrupedEnv.png
     :width: 50%
     :align: center
     :alt: Influence of context settings on an agent trained on the default environment.

-    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLDmcQuadruped.csv